lukematthews/simple-digits/app/client/src/components/prompts.md

+Starting from 1/7/2025 and finishing on 31/1/2026
+budgetId: 1
+userId: c702a2ce-0bbb-4cee-8334-ff2a546faf77
+paid: false
-Create transactions for Macquarie on the first day every month for $7000 Create transactions for Toorak on the 15th of every month for $-3708.70 Create transactions for Woodleigh on the 20th of every month for $-6794.50 Create transactions for Expenses weekly from 4/8/2025 for $-1037.57 Create transactions for Luke fortnightly from 7/8/2025 for $5816.18 Create transactions for Karen fortnightly from 12/8/2025 for $1680 Create transactions for Luke Leave fortnightly from 7/8/2025 for $-894.80 Create transactions for Bills weekly from 7/8/2025 for $-643.43 Create transactions for Bills - Annual weekly from 7/8/2025 for $-184.12 Create transactions for Bills - Boat weekly from 7/8/2025 for $-220.96
+Create transactions for Macquarie on the first day every month for $7000 Create transactions for Toorak on the 15th of every month for $-3708.70 Create transactions for Woodleigh on the 20th of every month for $-6794.50 Create transactions for Expenses weekly from 7/7/2025 for $-1037.57 Create transactions for Luke fortnightly from 10/7/2025 for $5816.18 Create transactions for Karen fortnightly from 1/7/2025 for $1680 Create transactions for Luke Leave fortnightly from 10/7/2025 for $-894.80 Create transactions for Bills weekly from 3/7/2025 for $-643.43 Create transactions for Bills - Annual weekly from 3/7/2025 for $-184.12 Create transactions for Bills - Boat weekly from 3/7/2025 for $-220.96

 Bills budget: